CUPERTINO (AP) - Apple Inc. began selling $17 billion in bonds on Tuesday, one of the largest corporate bond issues ever.

 NEW YORK (AP) - Research firm IDC said more smartphones than "dumb" phones are being made this year, a milestone in a shift that's putting computing power and Internet access in millions of hands worldwide.

 WASHINGTON (AP) - A bill to require Internet shoppers to pay sales taxes for online purchases may be cruising through the Senate but it will soon hit a roadblock in the House.

-NEW YORK (AP) - The internet is blossoming into quite the virtual vineyard.
+NEW YORK (AP) - The prom is making a big comeback.

 MENLO PARK (AP) - Facebook CEO Mark Zuckerberg reaped a gain of nearly $2.3 billion last year when he exercised 60 million stock options just before the online social networking leader's initial public offering.